About Betsy Todd, MPH, RN

 What about mu?

 Although the mu variant has been identified in more than 39 countries, including the U.S., there have been only about 2,000 cases here, mostly in California, Florida, Texas, and New York.
-The World Health Organization (WHO) calls mu a “variant of […]
+The World Health Organization (WHO) calls mu a […]

 2021-09-14T14:36:42-04:00September 14th, 2021|COVID-19, infectious diseases, Nursing|1 Comment